LLM-Based Social Simulations Require a Boundary: LLM-Based Social Simulations

-Another misconception involves emphasizing \textit{predictive capabilities} through detailed replication performance.
-Despite numerous attempts at LLM-based social prediction, evidence shows limited performance in predicting social dynamics without oracle information, neither discoveries on effective methods for prediction improvement~\cite{gui2023challenge,yang2024large,ziems2024can}.
-Critics argue that social simulation predictions often constitute mere retrodictions of existing patterns, lacking effective future scenario generalization~\cite{edmonds2023practice,polhill2021using}.
-Predicitive capabilities are further undermined by the flaws and biases in LLM-based simulations.
-For example, using retrodictive tests to claim predictive capabilities~\cite{wang2025intelligent} may introduce data leakage, as the retrospective scenarios could already be contained within the LLM's training data; such bias is hard to eliminate because the LLM could infer the scenario, despite the removal of time, location, and persons involved in the incident from the prompt, and implicitly use its knowledge to make ``predictions''.
-Many simulation works' predictive claims thus exceed actual model capabilities, which requires enhanced validation~\cite{ball2024can,cao2025specializing,chuang2024beyond,orlikowski2025beyond,von2024united,wang2025chatgpt,yang2024large,zhang2025socioverse}.
-Nevertheless, few studies establish reliable validation methods and sensitivity analyses~\cite{chatterjee2024posix}.
-Moreover, current works claim that simulations reflect real social dynamics~\cite{yang2024oasis,zhang2025socioverse}, based on simple validation efforts such as LLMs' explanation of their own decision-making process, which might raise endogeneity issues.
-Whereas it is crucial to create comprehensive frameworks for simulating social phenomena using LLM agents at unprecedented scales, as achieved in these works, researchers need to be cautious with their objectives and findings, because misguided objectives and overstated findings will prevent social simulation from fulfilling its promise in social science research.
+Another misconception involves emphasizing \emph{predictive} capabilities through detailed replication performance.
+Evidence shows limited performance in predicting social dynamics without oracle information, and few effective methods for prediction improvement have been discovered~\citep{gui2023challenge,yang2024large,ziems2024can}.
+A fundamental concern is that social simulation predictions often constitute mere retrodictions of existing patterns, lacking effective generalization to future scenarios~\citep{edmonds2023practice,polhill2021using}.
+For instance, using retrodictive tests to claim predictive capabilities~\citep{wang2025intelligent} may introduce data leakage, as retrospective scenarios could already be contained within the LLM's training data.
+Such bias is hard to eliminate because LLMs could infer scenarios and implicitly use their knowledge to make ``predictions,'' even when identifying information is removed from prompts~\cite{nguyen2025probing,zhou2025pimmur}.
+Many simulation works' predictive claims thus exceed actual model capabilities~\citep{ball2024can,cao2025specializing,chuang2024beyond,orlikowski2025beyond,von2024united,wang2025chatgpt,yang2024large,zhang2025socioverse}, and few studies establish reliable validation methods~\citep{chatterjee2024posix}.
+Moreover, some works claim that simulations reflect real social dynamics~\citep{yang2024oasis,zhang2025socioverse} based on LLMs' explanation of their own decision-making process, which raises endogeneity issues.
+While creating comprehensive frameworks for simulating social phenomena at unprecedented scales is valuable, researchers need to be cautious with their objectives and findings.

-In sum, social simulation's limitations stem from both LLMs' inherent capabilities and simulation framework design issues~\cite{wang2025limits}.
-We thus emphasize caution regarding simulation modeling with replication and prediction as core objectives, advocating instead for greater focus on simulation alignment with key social patterns and its validation.
+In sum, social simulation's limitations stem from both LLMs' inherent capabilities and simulation framework design issues~\citep{wang2025limits}.
+We advocate for greater focus on simulation alignment with key social patterns and rigorous validation, rather than treating replication or prediction as core objectives as the foundation of this paper.